Ron Hines DVM PhD

-That risk is quite minimal if your source of bone is from a USDA, CFIA or FSA-inspected source that went through human food-standard supply chains.
-Go to the companion article here, to read about salmonella risk in detail.
+That risk is quite minimal if your source of bone is from a USDA-inspected source that went through human food-standard supply chains.
+Go to a companion article here , to read more about salmonella risk.

 Are There Alternatives To Raw Bones That Are Just As Effective In Keeping My Pet’s Teeth and Gums Healthy?

 Both dried rawhide and fresh hide are effective in keeping your pet’s teeth clean.
-They are not nearly as effective as more abrasive chewing objects like turkey and chicken necks but they are quite helpful.
-There is considerable variation in the texture and quality of commercially sold rawhide chews and in the effectiveness of those products in keeping your pet’s mouth healthy. (ref) And in order to get to you, those products have left the sanitary meat channel.
-Many are imports of unknown quality.
-If you Google FDA recall rawhide you will see that there are more recalls for these products than there are for pet foods.
-You are considerably safer getting fresh hides and offal from cattle that passed USDA inspection – if you can find them.
+They are not nearly as effective as more abrasive chewing objects like turkey and chicken necks and frames but they are quite helpful.
+My primary concern is the quality of the hide objects you purchase.
+Where laborers work for low wages assembling chews, slaughterhouse supervision and sanitation is poor or nonexistent.
+So there is considerable variation in the texture, quality and contamination of commercially sold rawhide chews sold in the United States.
+A Russian roulette.
+Your pet is considerably safer receiving fresh hide and offal from cattle that passed USDA inspection – if you can find such a product.